 The program begins with an introduction to sharks in general and great white sharks in particular.
 Children are chosen from the audience to demonstrate how sharks are adapted to their environment.
 Specimens and models are used to help demonstrate how sharks are different from bony fish (We find Nemo!) and how sharks find their food using their seven senses.
 With the gigantic jaws from a 20 foot long great white shark, your patrons see how sharks continually grow and replace their teeth.
 Finally, helpers assist in showing how big sharks are, from the smallest to the largest, a few in between.

-After the multi-image presentation, your patrons come literally face-to-face with a great white shark when they meet "Sheila", the 15' inflatable, female, great white shark.
+After the multi-image presentation, your patrons come literally face-to-face with a great white shark when they meet "Maria", the 15' inflatable, female, great white shark.
 As time allows, at the end of the presentation a brief time is set aside for your patrons questions and answers.